dkvz/majorsetbe/README.md

 - [x] Header height somehow changes on every page -> I need some sort of flex 1 equivalent on the main area
 - [x] Need to completely style the event list and calendar pages (monthly and daily view) - Calendar had a hover style that has a bottom border
 - [x] Need to style the day view for event list
+- [ ] Home page hero doesn't work at all on Chrome.
+Gotta try adding the "Pinned news" section anyway
+- [ ] Style individual blog posts in the Blog page and check that it also affects the "archive.php" pages
+- [ ] Links inside of blockquote should have another color
+- [ ] Test if the blog page also shows unpublished articles, it might do because of the custom query
+- [ ] "Lettrines" aint lookin good
 - [ ] Try using a picture as background + a blend mode for pages and maybe event pages
 - [ ] Ceate a "breaking news" section that only show the latest blog post with a specific custom field - Or look it there's already something like "show on home page"
 - [ ] Tablets could have some more padding in content zones, mobile could use slightly more too